How to Choose a Major

 - Give consideration to how you intend to avoid such circumstances in the future.

-You have the right to submit along with your letter, letters of support from teachers, administrators and health care professionals.
-The School of Art and Design convenes the Committee on Academic Standing twice a year (at the end of the fall and spring semesters) to review appeals.
+You have the right to submit along with your letter, letters of support from teachers, administrators, and health care professionals.
+The School of Art convenes the Committee on Academic Standing twice a year (at the end of the fall and spring semesters) to review appeals.
 The decisions of the committee will be relayed in a timely and effective manner.

 How do I change my major?

-If you want to change your major within the School of Art and Design, you must obtain a Change of Major form (available as a PDF on this page) from the Office of Academic Advisement or the Registrar and meet with the Chairperson of the department in which you would like to major.
+After your Freshman year, if you want to change your major within the School of Art, you must obtain a Change of Major form from the Office of Academic Advisement or the Registrar and meet with the Chairperson of the department in which you would like to major.
 The signature of your current Chairperson is also required.
 Note that you may have a new academic advisor when you change your major.
 It is recommended that you meet with him or her to discuss the effect that the change of major will have on your curriculum.
 Then, take the form to the Registrar’s Office for processing.